cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-31-you-need-a-blog.md

 ---
 title: All Tech Professionals Need a Blog
 tags:
- - Advice
+ - advice
- - Blogging
+ - blogging
- - Opinion
+ - opinion
 description: >-
     Technical writing isn't easy, but just like any other skill, mastery comes with experience.
 Here's why you should keep a technical blog, and all the ways doing so can help both you and others.